inQWIRE/SQIR/README.md

 ```

 *Notes*:
 * Depending on your system, you may need to replace 4.12.0 in the instructions above with something like "ocaml-base-compiler.4.12.0".
-Any version of OCaml >= 4.05.0 should be fine.
+Any recent version of OCaml should be fine.
-* We require Coq version >= 8.12.0.
-We have tested compilation with 8.12.x and 8.13.x.
+* We require Coq version >= 8.12.
+We have tested compilation with 8.12, 8.13, and 8.14.
 * opam error messages and warnings are typically informative, so if you run into trouble then make sure you read the console output.

 ## Compilation

 Run `make` to compile the core files of SQIR, `make voqc` to compile proofs about VOQC, `make examples` to compile proofs of correctness for example quantum algorithms (excluding those in examples/shor), and `make shor` to compile proofs about Shor's algorithm.
 Use `make all` to compile everything.
 Our proofs are resource intensive so expect `make all` to take a little while.
-On a Macbook Pro running Coq version 8.12.2 and OCaml version 4.11.1 compilation takes around 30 minutes.
+On a Macbook Pro running Coq version 8.14.0 and OCaml version 4.13.1 compilation takes around 30 minutes.

 ## Directory Contents